Will Howe turn to Karius for cup final debut?

 Karius is perhaps best remembered in England for an error-strewn performance in the 2018 Champions League final, when he was at fault for two of Real Madrid's goals in their 3-1 victory over Jurgen Klopp's Reds.

-Eddie Howe's second option is Newcastle-born Mark Gillespie, who came through the youth system on Tyneside before stints at Carlisle, Walsall and Motherwell and an eventual return to his boyhood club in 2020.
+The manager's second option is Newcastle-born Mark Gillespie, who came through the youth system on Tyneside before stints at Carlisle, Walsall and Motherwell and an eventual return to his boyhood club in 2020.

 The 30-year-old made three Carabao Cup appearances for Newcastle in 2020, helping them reach the quarter-finals with victory over Newport on penalties.

-Newcastle loaned Karl Darlow to Hull in January, with the keeper making 100 appearances during his nine years with the club, including one in the second round of this season's Carabao Cup.
+Karl Darlow featured for Newcastle in the second round of this season's Carabao Cup, but the 32-year-old, who has made 100 appearances during his nine years at the club, was loaned out to Hull in January and cannot be recalled.

-Following the 2-0 defeat to Liverpool, Howe said he had a "decision to make" about who will play in the final.

-"It's harsh for Nick [Pope] because he's been magnificent for us and to miss the next game is a huge blow for him," he said.
+"It's harsh for Nick [Pope] because he's been magnificent for us and to miss the next game is a huge blow for him," Howe said.

 "I've seen him and he looks visibly upset.
 He's been outstanding for us this season.